oracle-livelabs/security/database/protect-sensitive-data-in-rest-get-calls-using-oracle-data-redaction/use-redaction-anonymize-restcalls/use-redaction-anonymize-restcalls.md

 2. Run the **first query from the previous task** and view the redacted data at the **bottom of the page**.

     ![Redacted REST](images/redacted-query.png)

 Congratulations, You have successfully redacted REST calls using ORDS!

 ## Acknowledgements

 - **Authors** - Alpha Diallo & Ethan Shmargad, North America Specialists Hub
 - **Creator** - Pedro Lopes, Database Security Product Manager
-- **Last Updated By/Date** - Alpha Diallo & Ethan Shmargad, January 2023
+- **Last Updated By/Date** - Alpha Diallo & Ethan Shmargad, February 2023